Netiv HaAsara massacre: Aftermath

+After the massacre, most residents were displaced from Netiv HaAsara; many were temporarily housed by the Israeli government in Ashkelon.
+As of October 2024, only about 100 people lived in Netiv HaAsara.
+In September 2025, the Israeli government reported that 83% of residents had returned and 12 additional families had become residents.
 The victims of the attack are commemorated by a garden with an Israeli flag surrounded by twenty olive trees.

-Since the massacre, most residents have been displaced from Netiv HaAsara; as of October 2024, only about 100 people lived in Netiv HaAsara.
+In January 2026, BBC News paid £28,000 ($37,700) in damages to a family for filming in their Netiv HaAsara home without their consent after the massacre.

 Investigation

 Survivors have criticized the Israeli government for not preventing the attack and for the lengthy response time of the IDF.
 In March 2025, the IDF's investigation into the massacre was released.
 It was highly critical of the conduct of the security team and IDF troops present, describing it as the "most frustrating" of the October 7 battle reports.
-Despite full military superiority over the militants, with a large security team that was one of the best-trained such teams in the region as well the rapid arrival of IDF troops including a senior commander, the 37 armed Israelis present failed to stop three militants from carrying out a massacre in the moshav.
+Despite full military superiority over the militants, with a large security team that was one of the best-trained such teams in the region, as well the rapid arrival of IDF troops including a senior commander, the 37 armed Israelis present failed to stop three militants from carrying out a massacre in the moshav.
 The investigation found that the security coordinator ordered members of the security team to remain in their homes instead of confronting the militants.
 The security coordinator later explained his actions as a lapse in judgement and due to fear of friendly fire from IDF troops.
 The investigation also found that the IDF troops present did not follow proper procedure, with them failing to secure the area and carrying out slow scans of the moshav.